-The Commission incurred interest costs of \$20.2 million and \$22.3 million for the fiscal years ended May 31, 2018 and 2017, respectively, which qualified for capitalization.
+The Commission incurred interest costs of \$20.2 million for the fiscal year ended May 31, 2018, which qualified for capitalization.
 For fiscal year 2018, there was a \$0.7 million interest income offset; therefore, \$19.5 million was capitalized.
-For fiscal year 2017, there was a \$1.3 million interest income offset; therefore, \$21.0 million was capitalized.
+No interest costs were capitalized in fiscal year 2019 due to the implementation of GASB Statement No. 89.